youngfish42/Awesome-FL/README.md

 ## FL in top Secure conferences

-In this section, we will summarize Federated Learning papers accepted by top Secure conferences, Including S&Pm,CCS,USENIX Security,NDSS.
+In this section, we will summarize Federated Learning papers accepted by top Secure conferences, Including S&P, CCS, USENIX Security and NDSS.